x3dom/x3dom/tutorials/styling/styling.markdown

 First styling steps
 -------------------

-In the initial example above, we created the scene using the `x3d` tag initializing it with a width and height as attributes.
-In order to take advantage of CSS, we can use a CSS rule to set height and with.
-Or goal is to create a resizable scene.
-The following CSS rules, added to the `x3d` element will resize the scene to 50% hight and with of the parent `body` element:
+In the initial example above, we created the scene using the `x3d` tag initializing it with `width` and `height` attributes.
+In order to take advantage of CSS, we can use a style rule to set height and with dynamically.

+The following CSS rules, added to the `x3d` element will resize the scene to 50% hight and with of the parent element - in this case the `body`:

     ...
     <x3d style="width:50%; height:50%;">